NVlabs/gbrl/docs/quickstart.rst

 CUDA
 ~~~~

 GBRL compiles CUDA and requires NVCC.

 Ensure that ``CUDA_HOME`` is set.
 Verify that NVCC exists by running the command

 .. code-block:: console

    nvcc --version

+And set ``CUDACXX`` to the location of NVCC.

 .. note::

    CUDA installation via anaconda may not install the full CUDAToolkit.

    Run ``conda install cuda -c nvidia`` to install the full CUDAToolkit.

 For integration with Microsoft Visual Studio, copy the following files: